Wildlife sanctuary in meadow and forested setting. Managed system of trails throughout for recreation and observation.

 Prohibited: Horseback riding, bicycles, motorized vehicles, fires

-Dogs on-lease are welcome at this time.
+Dogs on-leash are welcome at this time.
 Please pick-up after your dog and dispose of properly.

 Development can often come at a price.
 For Edward Tufte and other concerned citizens living around a proposed subdivision, the land's development was too high a price, and so began their efforts to organize and raise money to purchase the property and donate it to the Cheshire Land Trust.